ferdy/.emacs.d/README.md

 [script](https://github.com/manuel-uberti/scripts/blob/master/env-setup) to
 prepare the proper environment, but your mileage may vary.

-This configuration is carefully crafted to work with:
+I am a functional programmer and I love writing, therefore this configuration is finely honed to work with:

 - [Clojure and ClojureScript](https://github.com/clojure-emacs/cider)
 - [Haskell](https://github.com/commercialhaskell/intero)